IsaacNgRWI/Bingus-The-Discord-Bot/README.md

 !dm:  You send Bingus a message and he replies to you in your dms.
 !reply:  You force Bingus to reply to your message regardless of whether it wants to or not.
 !poll:  You summon Bingus to ascertain the opinion of the masses, collected as cute emojis.
 !plankton:  Bingus plays the plankton meme.
 !p *:  Bingus searches youtube for * and plays it in the voice channel.
+!dc: Disconnects Bingus from you voice channel.